 - Distribution for the pilot program cannot exceed the annual allocated amount available for incentive awards and is subject to available appropriations.

-- AP Incentives Memorandum of Understanding (PDF)
+- AP Incentives Memorandum of Understanding (PDF) - Apply Now!

 - Appendix A (DOC)